Moreen/wipro14/wp_read_func_ghcn.md

 metadata<-readLines(metapath)
 ```

-as.() .. convert to selected datatype
+- as.() .. converts to selected datatype
-gsub .. remove empty spaces
+- gsub .. removes empty spaces
-substr .. cut data from character input (input, from, to)
+- substr .. cuts data from character input (input, from, to)

 ```{r}
 ID          <- substr(metadata,1,11)